 Our very first ad was published in the Atlanta Journal newspaper on May 29, 1886, a few short weeks after the drink was first served in Jacobs’ Pharmacy.
 The ad featured one of our longest-running slogans: “Delicious and Refreshing.”
 Those two words appeared on almost every ad or piece of merchandise (trays, clocks, etc.) until 1920.

 Our very first ad was published in the Atlanta Journal newspaper on May 29, 1886, a few short weeks after the drink was first served in Jacobs’ Pharmacy.
 The ad featured one of our longest-running slogans: “Delicious and Refreshing.”

 In the mid-1890s, The Coca-Cola Company hired Massengale Advertising of Atlanta.
 They produced very elegant advertising for the company featuring slogans like “Coca-Cola is a Delicious Beverage, Delightfully in Harmony With the Spirit of All Outings,” “The Great National Temperance Drink,” or “Coca-Cola Revives and Sustains.”

-While these wordy slogans were in line with the advertising of the day, the company’s president, Asa Candler, and head of advertising, Samuel Candler Dobbs, spotted the trend toward national magazine advertising with the standardization of four-color printing, which rendered more visually dynamic ads than their black-and-white predecessors.
+While these wordy slogans were in line with the advertising of the day, the company’s president, Asa Candler, and head of advertising, Samuel Candler Dobbs, spotted the trend toward national magazine advertising with the standardisation of four-colour printing, which rendered more visually dynamic ads than their black-and-white predecessors.